Bbert88/pewlett-hackard-analysis/README.md

 ![Mentor Output](./Resources/mentor_output.png)

 It is not known how many employees a single "mentor" can work with, but it is clear that more mentors will be needed.
-1,549 mentors for 72,458 retiring employees does not seem sufficient.
+1,549 mentors for 72,458 positions opening up does not seem sufficient.

-Four key takeaways:
+### Four key takeaways:

  1. There is a very large amount of employees nearing retirement (approx. 72,458).